exasol/test-db-builder-java/doc/user_guide/user_guide.md

 final Script script = schema.createScript("HELLO_LUA", "print(\"Hello World\")");
 ```

-You can also load the script implementation form a file.
+You can also load the script implementation from a file.

 ```java
 final Path path = "src/main/lua/hello.lua";